It’s time to channel your inner Londoner (or in this case Devoner) and have some tea with me while feasting on Devonshire Cream Scones.

 - Turn the dough on to a floured board and knead very lightly, just enough to remove any cracks.
 Using your hands, flatten the dough into a round pancake that is about 2 cm (3/4 in) thick.
 Use a cookie cutter to cut the dough.
 I used a 2 inch round scone cutter.

-- Brush the tops of the scones with some of the remaining egg and milk mixture and bake for about 9 to 10 minutes or until golden brown and well-risen.
+- Brush the tops of the scones withthe remaining egg and milk mixture and bake for 9 to 10 minutes or until golden brown and well-risen.

-- Immediately after removing the scones from the oven bundle them on to a clean, thick tea towel to keep them warm.
+- After removing the scones from the oven bundle them on to a clean thick tea towel to keep them warm.